2019 Powell Events in the Colorado River Basin

 EVENING PROGRAM, Green River Campground 7:30 PM - 8:30 PM

-Exploring the Confluence of Reclamation and Restoration: Featuring Tildon Jones, Habitat Coordinator, Upper Colorado River Endangered Fish Recovery Program, U.S. Fish and Wildlife Service and Jim Prarie, Hydraulic Engineer, Bureau of Reclamation.
+Exploring the Confluence of Reclamation and Restoration: Featuring Tildon Jones, Habitat Coordinator, Upper Colorado River Endangered Fish Recovery Program, U.S. Fish and Wildlife Service and Jim Prairie, Hydraulic Engineer, Bureau of Reclamation.

 June 22-23, 2019:

-Page, AZ - Local Partner(s): John Wesley Powell Museum, Page AZ
+Page, AZ - Local Partner(s): Glen Canyon Conservancy, John Wesley Powell Museum, Page AZ

-SCREE will join in discussion about the future of water in conjunction with the Water/Ways traveling exhibit http://waterwaysaz.org/ The Water/Ways exhibit will be set up at the Glen Canyon Dam Visitor Center June 29 to Aug 11.
-A public event that simultaneously highlights Water/Ways and the Powell Sesquicentennial.
-Details forthcoming.
+This event is co-sponsored by Arizona State University and Arizona Humanities in conjunction with the Smithsonian Water/Ways traveling exhibit http://waterwaysaz.org/ which will be set up at the Glen Canyon Dam Hayden Visitor Center June 29 to Aug 11.

 September 9-12, 2019